 CORES has the right to fulfill its recent obligation to increase its oil reserves to ensure at least 45 days' worth of oil consumption through acquisitions in the open market and, for up to a maximum of 50% of total strategic reserves, through leasing contracts with oil operators.
 Currently, CORES has only two storage facilities of its own, which account for a minor share of its total stocks.
 It rents most of its stocking capacity from third parties.
-Investment in own oil stores will enable CORES to save on storage costs while increasing the currently limited storage capacity for Spain's oil market.

 According to Spanish regulation, the leasing of stocks and renting of storage capacity must not alter prices or market conditions.
-In addition, CORES' members are obliged to sell and lease stocks and rent storage capacities as required by CORES.
+In addition, CORES' members have the obligation to sell and lease stocks and rent storage capacities as required by CORES.